Online conformal inference for multi-step time series forecasting: Introduction

 Nevertheless, the data exchangeability assumption is often violated in many applied domains, where challenges such as non-stationarity, distributional drift, temporal and spatial dependencies are prevalent.
 In response, several extensions to conformal prediction have been proposed to handle non-exchangeable data.
-Notable examples include methods for handling covariate shift \citep{tibshirani2019, lei2021, yang2024}, online distribution shift \citep{gibbs2021, zaffran2022, bastani2022}, label shift \citep{podkopaev2021}, time series data \citep{chernozhukov2018, gibbs2021, xu2021, xu2023, zaffran2022}, and spatial prediction \citep{mao2024}, and methods based on certain distributional assumptions of the data rather than exchangeability \citep{oliveira2024, xu2021, xu2023}.
-Additionally, some methods propose weighting nonconformity scores (e.g., prediction errors) differently, either using non-data-dependent weights \citep{barber2023} or weights based on observed feature values \citep{tibshirani2019, guan2023, hore2023}.
+Notable examples include methods for handling covariate shift \citep{tibshirani2019, yang2024}, online distribution shift \citep{gibbs2021, gibbs2024, zaffran2022, bastani2022}, time series data \citep{chernozhukov2018, gibbs2021, xu2021, xu2023, zaffran2022}, and methods based on certain distributional assumptions of the data rather than exchangeability \citep{chernozhukov2018, oliveira2024, xu2021, xu2023}.
+Additionally, some methods propose weighting nonconformity scores (e.g., prediction errors) differently, either using non-data-dependent weights \citep{barber2023} or weights based on observed feature values \citep{tibshirani2019, guan2023}.

-Recently, several attempts have been made to enable conformal prediction on time series data, where exchangeability obviously fails due to inherent temporal dependencies.
+Recent work has sought to extend conformal prediction to time series settings, where exchangeability obviously fails due to inherent temporal dependencies.
 One line of research has focused on developing conformal-type methods that offer coverage guarantees under certain relaxations of exchangeability.
 For example, within the full conformal prediction framework, \citet{chernozhukov2018} and \citet{yu2022} construct prediction sets for time series by using a group of permutations that are specifically designed to preserve the dependence structure in the data, ensuring validity under weak assumptions on the nonconformity score.
-In the split conformal prediction framework, \citet{xu2021} and \citet{xu2023} extend conformal prediction methods under classical nonparametric assumptions to achieve asymptotic valid conditional coverage for time series. \citet{barber2023} use weighted residual distributions to provide robustness against distribution drift.
+In the split conformal prediction framework, \citet{xu2021} and \citet{xu2023} extend conformal prediction methods to time series settings and establish asymptotically valid conditional coverage under the assumption that model errors are stationary and strongly mixing. \citet{barber2023} use weighted residual distributions to provide robustness against distribution drift.
 Additionally, \citet{oliveira2024} introduce a general framework based on concentration inequalities and data decoupling properties of the data to retain asymptotic coverage guarantees across several dependent data settings.